 The proposed eastbound Denton Creek Road at IH 35W is a new interchange and would consist of one inside 12-foot wide dedicated left-turn lane with a 2-foot wide inside curb offset, one 12-foot wide travel lane, one 14-foot wide outside shared use lane with a 2-foot wide outside curb offset, an 18-foot wide outside median, and a 20-foot wide U-turn lane with 2-foot wide inside and outside curb offsets.
-The westbound roadway would consist of one inside 12-foot wide dedicated left-turn lane with a 2-foot wide inside curb offset, one 12-foot wide travel lane, and one outside 14-foot wide shared use lane.
+The westbound roadway would consist of one inside 12-foot wide dedicated left-turn lane with a 2-foot wide inside curb offset, one 12-foot wide shared use lane.
 The new interchange would tie into a future Denton Creek Road designed and constructed by others.